fivequarters/fusebit.io/src/_blog/_posts/using-linear-with-everyauth.md

 Check out the complete code in [GitHub](https://github.com/fusebit/everyauth-express/tree/main/examples/linear)

 ## To Wrap up
-Congratulations! 🎊 You’ve learned that interacting with Linear API is easy with EveryAuth!
+Congratulations! 🎊 You’ve learned that integrating your app  with the Linear API is easy with EveryAuth!
 Learn more about [Linear API](https://developers.linear.app/docs/sdk/getting-started) and get some inspiring ideas to extend your application with this awesome API.

 Let us know what you think, don’t hesitate to reach out if you have any questions or comments.
 You can also reach out to me directly through our community [Slack](https://join.slack.com/t/fusebitio/shared_invite/zt-qe7uidtf-4cs6OgaomFVgAF_fQZubfg) and on [Twitter](https://twitter.com/degrammer).

 [Fusebit](https://fusebit.io) is a code-first integration platform that helps developers integrate their applications with external systems and APIs.
 We used monkey patching ourselves to make our integrations better!
-To learn more, take [Fusebit for a spin](https://manage.fusebit.io/signuputm_source=fusebit.io&amp;utm_medium=referral&amp;utm_campaign=blog&amp;utm_content=using-linear-with-everyauth) or look at our [getting started guide](https://developer.fusebit.io/docs/getting-started)!
+To learn more, take [Fusebit for a spin](https://manage.fusebit.io/signup?utm_source=fusebit.io&utm_medium=referral&utm_campaign=blog&utm_content=using-linear-with-everyauth) or look at our [getting started guide](https://developer.fusebit.io/docs/getting-started)!